visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

 * Written: By data producers, simulation codes or instruments, upstream of VisIt_ in the scientific analysis workflow.
 * Read: On demand when user selects :menuselection:`File --> Open...`.
-The ``-o`` command-line :ref:`startup option <StartupOptions>` can be used to select a database file to open at startup.
-VisIt_ uses the :ref:`file's extension <Supported File Types>` to decide what `type of database <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_ the file is and then select the appropriate plugin to read it.
+The ``-o`` command line :ref:`startup option <StartupOptions>` can be used to select a database file to open at startup.
+VisIt_ uses the :ref:`file's extension <Supported File Types>` to decide what `type of database <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_ the file is and then select the appropriate plug-in to read it.
 * Format: Varies by
   `database type <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_.